Lack leaves on stretcher; Wings win in OT again

 The two teams play their normally scheduled game on Tuesday night in Raleigh and it’ll be the Red Wings’ third game in three days.

+“We just need to keep battling hard,” Mantha said.
+“We’re playing pretty good hockey. … We have confidence that we know even if we allow a late goal that we can get the two points.”

-Justin Faulk scored two goals, including one with 51.1 seconds left in the third period, and Jeff Skinner scored for the sixth straight game.
+Justin Faulk scored two goals, including one that tied it with 51.1 seconds left in the third period, and Jeff Skinner scored for the sixth straight game.
 The Hurricanes have earned points in 11 straight games.

-Athanasiou’s winner came after a flurry of activity in which Petr Mrazek stopped Skinner.
+Athanasiou’s winner came after a flurry of activity in which Petr Mrazek stopped Skinner, sending the puck toward center ice where the Red Wings forward chased it down.
 Mrazek stopped 39 shots for the Red Wings.

 Tatar had given Detroit a 3-2 lead midway through the third when he slipped free in the circle and snapped the puck past Lack.
 Faulk tied it in the final minute of regulation with a hard blast from the circle that got past Mrazek.